matevz-hvalica11/WeatherApp/README.md

 # ⛅ MyWeatherApp - A Modern Weather Interface Running via ASP.NET Core

-This application started as a small task at a local Slovenian IT firm called Business Solutions, where last year, I've had my internship at.
+This application started as a small task at a local Slovenian IT firm called Business Solutions, where I've had my internship at last year.

-I did not need to do any of this, but I decided to dive deep into it.
-Over a year later, I've turned it into a full-blown production application running via the Azure Cloud Service.
+I did not need to do any of this, it was just a small task concerning a simple weather display displaying simple weather data, but something in me found inspiration in all of this, so I decided to dive deep into it.
+Over a year later, I've turned it into a full-blown production application running on the Azure Cloud Service.

-I've sank hundreds upon hundreds of hours into it, fought exceptions, build errors, and countless other headaches, but persisted through no matter what.
+I've sank hundreds upon hundreds of hours into it, fought exceptions, build errors, crashes, debugging, and countless other headaches, but persisted through no matter what.
 I come from an environmentalist background, so this application took inspiration from that.

 ## 🛠️ Features